Advertiser Disclosure

 WestJet RBC®World Elite Mastercard

-After a nice run with an all-time-high offer, the WestJet RBC® World Elite Mastercard has dropped a few spots down on this list.
+After a return to the record-high offer for the last few months, the WestJet RBC® World Elite Mastercard has been bumped up a few spots down on this list thanks to card returning to its standard offer.

-While you might not get the same sort of outsized value from WestJet dollars as you would with other loyalty programs, if you fly with WestJet with any frequency, this card should be on your radar for its ongoing benefits.
+While you might not get the same sort of outsized value from WestJet dollars as you would with other loyalty programs, if you fly with WestJet with any frequency, this card should be on your radar for its ongoing benefits, especially with a best-ever offer.

 American Express Cobalt Card